 '''

-problem.removecbinfnode (f_infnode, object)
+problem.removecbinfnode(callback, data)

 '''

-f_infnode The callback function to remove.
+callback The callback function to remove.
 If None then all user infeasible node callback functions added with the given user-defined object value will be removed.

-object The object value that the callback was added with.
-If None, then the object value will not be checked and all user infeasible node callbacks with the function pointer f_infnode will be removed.
+data The object value that the callback was added with.
+If None, then the object value will not be checked and all user infeasible node callbacks with the function callback will be removed.